Spatiotemporal k-means: Conclusion

 \section{Conclusion}

-We demonstrate that STKM, a two phase spatiotemporal clustering method, is able to capture the multi-scale behavior of moving object data.
+We demonstrate that ST$k$M, an unsupuervised two phase spatiotemporal clustering method, is able to capture the multi-scale behavior of moving object data.
 Phase 1 returns an assignment for each point at every iteration, and provides us the unique ability to directly track cluster centers without any post-processing.
 This phase minimizes an objective function, that unlike existing methods, is unified in both space and time and requires many fewer parameters to run.
 Phase 2 can be optionally applied to classify each point into a single long-term cluster.
-Because Phase 2 infers long-term relationships from short-term ones, applying both Phase 1 and Phase 2 results in more accurate predicted static clusters compared to methods that provide exclusively static clusters.
-The combination of both phases also allows us to explore the individual behavior of points in long-term clusters and draw conclusions about the relationships between clusters.
+Because Phase 2 infers long-term relationships from short-term ones, Phase 2 results in more accurate static clusters compared to methods that provide exclusively static clusters.
+The combination of both phases allows us to draw conclusions about the relationships between both points and clusters.

-We demonstrate the competitiveness of STKM against existing spatiotemporal clustering methods on a benchmark dataset proposed by Cakmak et. al ~\cite{cakmak2021spatio}.
-Our comprehensive comparison evaluates the predicted dynamic clusters against ground-truth static clusters using adjusted mutual information score.
-We refer to this measure as total AMI.
-STKM achieves the highest average total AMIs on datasets of size smaller than $20,000$ and the highest median total AMIs on all datasets.
-Averaging over all data sizes, STKM scores the highest average total AMI of all methods it is compared against.
-We show that the results of long-term AMI, which compares predicted static against ground-truth static clusters, are more representative of performance.
-We derive long-term clusters by applying Phase 2 of STKM both to the output of Phase 1 and to the outputs of the baseline methods.
-We show that STKM performs best in terms of average and median long-term AMI over all datasets, suggesting that the short-term relationships predicted by STKM are more informative than those of other methods.
-The tradeoff in using STKM is a slower runtime.
+We demonstrate the competitiveness of ST$k$M against existing spatiotemporal clustering methods on a benchmark dataset proposed by Cakmak et. al ~\citep{cakmak2021spatio}.
+All algorithms output dynamic clusters, so we use Phase 2 of ST$k$M to translate them into static clusters for comparison against the ground truth.
+We show that ST$k$M performs best and most consistently in terms of average and median long-term AMI over all datasets, suggesting that the short-term relationships predicted by ST$k$M are more informative than those of the baseline methods.
+The tradeoff in using ST$k$M is a slower runtime.